 We encourage the use of pencils instead of pens or markers.
 This prevents inadvertent ink marks on important papers and documents.
-We have pencils available in case you didn't bring one.
+We have pencils available.

 I have a box of old newspapers and photographs that I found in the attic.
 How may I donate them to the archives?